christoph-karpowicz/db_watcher/README.md

 All flags except `-c, --config` are optional.
 After starting the app with any flag except `-p, --purge` the database watcher will initiate.

 Because of the variety of terminal window widths, there are options to customize the lengths (in characters) of displayed columns and rows.
 Specified lengths are maximum values, which means that if the `l` flag is set to 50 and the actual column value's length is 20, the displayed column's length will be 20.
-Column name is also taken into account so if the column's name is `description` and its value is `2006` the displayed column's length will be 11 (length of the word `description`).
+Column name is also taken into account, so if the column's name is `description` and its value is `2006`, the displayed column's length will be 11 (length of the word `description`).

 Default 120 row length:
 ![DefaultColumnLength](docs/120_row_length.png)